bvandreunen/envnx/README.md

   $ vagrant up
     ```

-   The first time this will take a while.
+   The first time this will take quite a while.
 So go grab a coffee, or call your mom.

 6. That's it, the box should now be running on `192.168.56.102`.
 Time to add some vhosts.